 Tips on Grilling the Perfect Pork Chop

-A grilled pork chop can either be the most tender and flavorful piece of meat you’ve ever eaten, or it can be one of the most dry and leathery pieces of meat you’ve ever tried to eat.
+A grilled pork chop can either be the most tender and flavorful piece of meat you’ve ever eaten, or it can be one of the driest and leathery pieces of meat you’ve ever tried to eat.
 Perfect Grilled Pork Chops are actually quite easy to make, you just need to know a few simple tips.

 Go for thick, not thin.
-Thinner pork chops are great for oven and stove top cooking like in this Rosemary Sage Pork Chops recipe, but they are not the best choice for grilling.
-They cook too fast on the grill, and end up tough and flavorless.
+Thinner pork chops are great for oven and stovetop cooking like in this Rosemary Sage Pork Chops recipe, but they are not the best choice for grilling.
+They cook too fast on the grill and end up tough and flavorless.
 For grilling, you should buy pork chops that are at least 3/4 to 1 inch thick as opposed to thinner ones.
 Bone-in center cut rib chops or loin chops are the best for grilling.

 Avoid too hot temperatures.
 Pork does not like high heat for long periods of time.
-If you put a chop directly over hot fire, you’ll end up with one tough piece of meat.
-Instead, set up your grill for direct and indirect grilling like mentioned in the recipe.
+If you put a chop directly over a hot fire, you’ll end up with one tough piece of meat.
+Instead, set up your grill for direct and indirect grilling as mentioned in the recipe.
 This way you can put a quick sear on both sides, and then move the chop to the indirect-heat area for slower cooking.

 Brine it, baby!
 Although I skipped it in this particular recipe, brining pork chops, even for a short time, will help keep grilled pork chops juicy and tender.
 Just remember to pat the chops dry with paper towels before grilling so they sear, instead of steam, on the grill.

 Looking for more deliciously simple pork chop recipes?
 Give these a try…